anne-decusatis/anachronism/_posts/2024-04-09-crown-notes.markdown

 As an aside, the Glossary of the Organizational Handbook defines the "Coronet" as "The Sovereign and Consort of a principality, acting together." (page 7).
 The Outlands does not have any principalities.

-The relevant remaining documents to review are (original numbering deliberately retained):
+The relevant remaining documents to review are:
 2. The By-Laws of the Society for Creative Anachronism (SCA, Inc.)
 3. The Corporate Policies of the SCA, Inc.
 4. The Corpora of the SCA, Inc.